diogro/expressionVariance-manuscript/main.md

 Here, we use public gene expression data sets to evaluate how the differences in gene expression variance is structured across independent samples.
 We collected and compared the gene expression variance across many studies and used the similarities across these studies to create a gene expression variance ranking, which orders genes from least variable to most variable.
-We then explore the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
+We then explored the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.
 Finally, we explored the link between gene expression variance and biological function by leveraging gene ontology annotations.

 # Results